openthread/ot-docs/site/en/reference/cli/concepts/tcp.md

 # Test TCP Functionality With OT CLI

-Thread networks offer several `cli tcp` commands for testing peer-to-peer communication using TCP endpoints.
+OpenThread offers TCP commands for use with a Thread network to test peer-to-peer communication between TCP endpoints.
 The `cli tcp` provides one sample TCP endpoint and one sample TCP listener with which all `tcp`commands interact.

 Command overviews and the example that follows provide information on initializing the example TCP endpoint and TCP listener, how to connect to a peer TCP endpoint,